 Features of the online program

-- Face-to-face orientation bootcamp prepares you to be an effective online learner and includes a thoughtful blend of live group sessions and solo activities
+- Virtual orientation bootcamp prepares you to be an effective online learner and includes a thoughtful blend of live group sessions and solo activities

 - The required field-practicum can be completed wherever you live

 - Affordable tuition – comparable to Wisconsin resident graduate tuition per credit